suman71/minimal-mistakes/_posts/2019-04-04-Conflict-Sensitive-Programme-Management.md

   - IWRM
   - CSPM
 ---
+CSPM is a relationship between two or more parties who have, or think they have, incompatible goals, values, interests or claims to status, power or scarce resources.

 ### **Integrating conflict sensitivity and prevention of violence into SDC Programms - A handbook for practitioners**